AshuNotFound1234/Number-Detector/README.md

 i wrote this without even know shit abt MA and Ai shit ima go learn abt those and then make a better version myself yal can share some good articles abt these algorithms it would be nice of u

+edit: OK GUYS THIS DO NOT WORK YOU GOTTA BE VERY PRECISE FOR IT TO WORK BRUH :(